oicnanev/RI-ISEL2526/Practical_Assignments/2_BGP_Routing_Configurations/report.md

 - ✓ Traffic interception
 - ✓ Denial of service
 - ✓ Prefix hijacking

-**MD5 authentication is a fundamental, minimum-security requirement** that should be deployed on ALL eBGP sessions.
-While MD5 itself has cryptographic weaknesses, it's vastly better than no authentication at all and provides a critical first layer of defense in BGP security.

-The ideal approach is **defense-in-depth**: combine MD5/TCP-AO authentication with prefix filtering, AS_PATH validation, RPKI/ROV, and operational monitoring to create a robust BGP security posture.

 #### 5.4.2 - Which Bogon ranges did you filter in your lab, and why must they not appear in the global routing table?